 Negotiations for Vintage Martha Washing Sewing Cabinet

-I approached the store owner and told her I was interested in the cabinet.
+I explained to the store owner that I was interested in the cabinet.
 I scored it for $10 bucks.
 It was so unique.
-I knew it was vintage, but I had no idea what the cabinet was used for.
+I had no idea what the cabinet’s use is, but I knew it was definitely vintage, but I had no idea what the cabinet was used for.
 There were two storage compartments on each end, which were very deep.
-I had thought maybe it was for an entryway, and the deep compartments were to store umbrellas.
+At the time of purchase, I had no idea what this cabinet was.

 I decided to go out of my comfort zone and use color.
 The color I chose was Dixie Belle’s Chalk Paint in the color Kudzo.
-The green was a bit too bright so I added a touch of Dixie Belle Bunker Hill (blue) and Rebel (yellow) to darken up the green.
-I wanted a more farmhouse vibe.
+The green was a bit too bright.
+I added a touch of Dixie Belle Bunker Hill (blue) and Rebel (yellow) to darken up the green.
+This would darken up the green and give it a farmhouse look.
 I gave the entire piece, except the top, one coat.

-The top was worn and I LOVED the way it looked.
-I did not want to paint over it. so, I gave it a nice rub down with Bees Wax (get it here).
+The top is naturally worn and I LOVE the way it looks.
+Therefore, I did not want to paint over it.
+I gave it a nice rub down with Bees Wax (get it here).

 Other projects you may like to see!

-“It’s not about what it is, it’s about what it can become.
+“It’s not about what it is, it’s about what it will be.